Bira/octopus-carnival/_drafts/dfrpg-adventurers-cleric.md

 - **Exorcism**: Rituals for cleansing cursed areas and treating posession victims.

 The bulk of our special traits are supernatural powers, though.
-Cleric powers fall into two categories, both of which are granted by one or more patron deities.
-The powers of _Holy Might_ come from the "divine within" and cost no Fatigue to use. _Clerical Spellcasting_ draws from the surrounding sanctity, and does cost Fatigue.
+Cleric powers fall into two categories, both of which are granted by those campaign-specific Powers of Good. _Holy Might_ comes from the "divine within" and costs no Fatigue to use. _Clerical Spellcasting_ draws from the ambient sanctity, and does cost Fatigue.

 The cleric's Power Investiture acts as the "power talent" for both of them.
 The character needs at least one level in this talent to buy the related abilities.